vimal407/react-boilerplate-client-side-rendering/README.md

 * All the components should be registered and exported from /index.js for a single access point.

 ### modules
-* All the various modules like my_queue, authorization etc are defined here.
+* All the various modules like home, about etc are defined here.
 * Each module consist of container, component and slice, container consist of index.js file which exports the module container as a default module which makes the screen available as a functional component.
 * Component directory hold all the component that are required by only this module.
 * Slice directory contain redux slice and backend/service api.